Elizabeth9-77/Scales-Tails-V2/README.md

 ## Media

-The following sites were used to gather the photographic media used in FreeFido:
+The following sites were used to gather the photographic media used in Scales & Tails:

 - [Pexels](https://www.pexels.com/)
 - [Unsplash](https://unsplash.com/)